MariusWiggert/OceanPlatformControl/README.md

 - There is other data available to download that was used in previous experiments (e.g. analytical_currents are samples where it is possible to calculate the currents everywhere because you know the physical model, e.g. of a double gyre).
 - Both Hycom and Copernicus use a resolution of 1/12th degree (~7km).
 - Hycom uses 1/25th degree in the Gulf of Mexico (GOM).

+### Testing your installation

+For testing your installation you can run the tutorial scripts (make sure you run them from the root repo folder and the folder generated_media exists in the root repo folder):

+i.e.:

+`python3 scripts/tutorial/controller/hj_planner.py`